yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/async-replication-platform.md

   ![Replication Details](/images/yp/asynch-replication-551.png)

-  Note that even though index tables are not displayed in the preceding dialog, the replication is automatically restarted for them if it is restarted for the main table.
+  Note that even though index tables are not displayed, the replication is automatically restarted for them if it is restarted for the main table.

 - Delete the replication configuration by clicking **Actions > Delete Replication**.